TomaszWoloszyn983/westport-travel-guide/README.md

 ## Testing
 Every page in this project was validation tested and it is responsive for every type of devices from desktop computers to mobile phone screen.
-More details about tesings are available in the separate testing section [here](documentation/TESTING.md).
-Or in the dedicated directory documentation/TESTING.md
+More details about tesings are available in the separate testing section [here](documentation/TESTING.md) or in the dedicated directory documentation/TESTING.md